somedeveloper00/SingletonScriptableObject/README.md

 The goal of this project is to provide a singleton scriptable object solution that has the easiest usage APIs and doesn't get in the way of your workflow.

+## 🔔 Extra
+You can find the source gen project at [here](https://github.com/somedeveloper00/UnityModelViewAnalyzer.git).
 ## ⚒️ Install
 ### UPM
 You can install this as a unity package by following the instructions at [the official manual](https://docs.unity3d.com/Manual/upm-ui-giturl.html).